In American football, unless you become champions, it's the same thing as if you lost in the first round. There is only one truth. Winning!

 Ojou and Taiyou invert this by focusing entirely on defense.
 Taiyou in particular uses the mighty Pyramid Line to compensate for their quarterback's moderate talent.

 Hiruma can analyze his enemies and come up with 18 different strategies at same time, even under severe pressure.
 Yukimitsu can analyze and discover the enemy's formation's weak-point and can make the best use of it.
 Mamori created a sign language so she could communicate the things she observes about the opponent's formations from the bench.

 Parodied by Sasuke Kanagushi of the Dokubari Scorpions; by paying attention to tiny details in their positions, he can accurately predict the movements of the opposing team.
 However, against Hiruma, as Takami says: "His enemy's just plain too evil."
-Hiruma tricks him, using blush and lipstick.
+Hiruma manages to stay one step ahead of Kanagushi using, among other things, blush and lipstick.

 Heinrich Schultz of the German team goes the extra mile by memorizing every last little detail about a player so that the can reliably predict their actions when he goes against them.